 Note

 You can think of the permissions as two different gates controlling the access to files and folders.
-The first gate is defined here as the Cluster Server Folder Permission
+The first gate is defined here as the ClusterServerFolderPermission.
+After this permission check, there is still a check at the file server level (which is the NTFS permission).

 In practice, usually it is done one way or the other.
 If you have decided to use NTFS natively, you can leave the permission settings here empty and not defined.